-Year Semester Required Courses and Field Experience Year 1 Fall (1) EDUC111 - Exploring Educational Systems (F/S) EDUC 121 - The Exceptional Learner (F/S) Spring (2) field experience requirements contained in the syllabus for each course Year 2 Fall (3) EDUC230 - Educational Psychology (F/S) field experience requirements contained in the syllabus for each course Spring (4) EDUC246 - Educational Assessment (S) field experience requirements contained in the syllabus for each course Year 3 Fall (5) Spring (6) All Juniors in Elementary Education are required to complete hours in RTI for both semesters.
+Year Semester Required Courses and Field Experience Year 1 Fall (1) EDUC111 - Exploring Educational Systems (F/S) EDUC 112 - The Exceptional Learner (F/S) Spring (2) clinical experience requirements contained in the syllabus for each course Year 2 Fall (3) EDUC230 - Educational Psychology (F/S) clinical experience requirements contained in the syllabus for each course Spring (4) EDUC246 - Educational Assessment (S) clinical experience requirements contained in the syllabus for each course Year 3 Fall (5) Spring (6) All Juniors in Elementary Education are required to complete hours in RTI for both semesters.
 All Juniors in Secondary Education and All Grade are required to complete hours in intermediate, middle or high school for both semesters.
-Juniors majoring in Educational Studies will be completing an internship during either their Junior or Senior year.
-Hours of field experience required will vary.
 Year 4 Fall (7) Seniors will be completing their student teaching.
-Educational Studies majors will be doing an internship if this was not completed during their Junior year.
-Elementary majors complete methods block in the fall and must receive favorable disposition reviews to student teach.
-January Secondary and all-grade majors complete EDUC 440 in the an urban setting.
-Must earn favorable disposition reviews to student teach.
+Educational Studies majors will be doing an internship in fall or spring of year 4.
+Elementary majors complete methods block in the fall.
+Secondary and all-grade majors complete EDUC 440 in the fall.
+All students must earn favorable disposition reviews to student teach.
 Spring (8) Seniors will be completing their student teaching.
-Educational Studies majors will be doing an internship if this was not completed during their Junior year.
+Educational Studies majors will complete an internship.

-In order to fulfill the requirements of the field experiences, teacher candidates must complete a full background check.
-Please see Ms. Heidi Wieland for more information regarding the field experience requirements.
+In order to fulfill the requirements of the clinical experiences, teacher candidates must complete a full background check.
+Please see Ms. Heidi Wieland for more information regarding the clinical experience requirements.